-Those who are not eligible for admission in any other admissions category, who have been out of school for at least two years and who are at least 21 years old, may be considered for admission as mature applicants.
+Those who are not eligible for admission in any other category and who are at least 21 years old, may be considered for admission as a Non-matriculated (mature) student.

-3. why they may be successful at university;
+ii) why they may be successful at university

 E. Second or Subsequent Undergraduate Degrees